Pseudo-Riemannian manifolds with recurrent spinor fields: introduction

 \section{introduction}

 Let $(M,g)$ be a pseudo-Riemannian spin manifold of signature $(r,s)$ and $S$ the corresponding complex spinor bundle with the induced connection $\nabla^S$.
 A spinor field $s\in \Gamma(S)$ is called {\it recurrent} if for all vector fields $X\in \Gamma(TM)$, here $\theta$ is a complex-valued 1-form.
 If $\theta=0$, then $s$ is {\it a parallel} spinor field.
-For a recurrent spinor field $s$ there exist locally defined non-vanishing functions $f$ such that $fs$ is parallel if and only if $d\theta=0$.
+For a recurrent spinor field $s$ there exist locally defined non-vanishing function $f$ such that $fs$ is parallel if and only if $d\theta=0$.
+If $M$ is simply connected, then such function exists globally.